tharik99/SA_Algorithm/README.md

 # SA_Algorithm
-Performance optimization of the Simulated Annealing algorithm by analyzing dynamic Markov chain length and cooling schedules using benchmark functions.
+This project studies and improves the performance of the Simulated Annealing (SA) optimization algorithm by analyzing the impact of two key parameters: Markov chain length (Lₖ) and cooling schedule.
+The work focuses on enhancing computational efficiency while maintaining solution quality across different optimization landscapes.
+This study was presented at the Postgraduate Institute of Science Research Congress (RESCON 2024), Sri Lanka.